camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 That means that the name of the message the instance waits for does not change, even if the target process definition defines a different message.

+## Gateways

+### Event-based Gateway

+In order to migrate an event-based gateway instance, a migration instruction to another event-based gateway must be part of the migration plan.
+The events that the gateway's event triggers are represented in the engine API as instances of `org.camunda.bpm.engine.runtime.EventSubscription` and `org.camunda.bpm.engine.runtime.Job`.
+In order to migrate the state of the triggers, there additional migration instructions between the respective intermediate catch events must be provided.
+In order to reinitialize the event triggers, such instructions must be omitted.

+Consider the following two processes where the configuration of the intermediate timer event changes:

+Process `eventBasedGateway:1`:

+<div data-bpmn-diagram="../bpmn/process-instance-migration/example-event-based-gw1"></div>

+Process `eventBasedGateway:2` (note the timer configuration):

+<div data-bpmn-diagram="../bpmn/process-instance-migration/example-event-based-gw2"></div>

+If there is an instruction that maps the intermediate timer events, the timer job and its configuration is preserved, i.e. the timer fires after five days after the event-based gateway was enabled.
+If there is no such instruction, the original timer job is removed and a new timer job is created.
+It will trigger ten days after migration.

 ## Events